queryluke/masseffect-5e/data/spells/slam.md

   description: When a creature or object you can see becomes lifted, you may cast
     Slam on it as a reaction.
 ---
-Target a {lifted} creature or object and slam it to the ground dealing 2d8 bludgeoning damage and knocking it {prone}.
+Target a lifted creature or object and slam it to the ground dealing 2d8 bludgeoning damage and knocking it prone.
 The target is no longer lifted.

 The number of targets increases by 1 when you reach 5th level (2), 11th level (3) and 17th level (4)